Accommodation in mountains

-Description and maps of Ski centres, timetables, prices, current conditions, photos, videos and more
+Description and maps of Ski centres, timetables, prices, current conditions, photos and more

 Beskydy are the largest mountains in West Carpathians in Czech Republic area.
 Javorníky Mountains and White Carpathians tied together to Beskydy at south.
 Slovak border goes through their main ridge.